foundations-fall-2016/session5/readme.md

 ### Clearfix

-_Disable the float:left rule on the content._
+_Disable the float:left rule on the content before applying these._

 ```
 .content:after {